H0dg4m/H0dg4m/README.md

 # 💫 About Me:

-Young coder, <br>I want to have my own cyber security company in the future<br>and I want to work in cyber security or software engineering in an organization until I start my own company
+Young coder, I want to work in my own cybersecurity company.
+Until I start my own company, I want to work in a cyber security branch or software engineering branch in a company.
+In this process, I want to advance myself in advanced coding in software languages as well as cyber security

 ## 🌐 Socials: